wsaunders1014/ShowDragDistance/README.md

 #Changelog

+1.1.3
+- Bumping version number because 1.1.2 has disappeared from the package system.

 1.1.2
 - Fixed bug where path would stop updating when you drag token back to starting position, it now disappears if minimum 5ft distance isn't reached.